top of page

 Bruce Beman is Managing Director of Brody Berman Associates, a management consulting and communications firm that serves innovative businesses and investors.
 Brody Berman has supported more than 200 businesses and IP portfolios since 1988, as well as many law firms and their clients on a range of IP litigation and transactions.
 In 2016, he co-founded with Marshall Phelps and Judge Paul Michel the Center for IP Understanding, which he serves as chairman.
 Bruce is responsible for five books about the business of IP, including From Ideas to Assets.
 His articles have appeared in Forbes, Nature Biotechnology, National Law Review and The New York Times

-"Understanding IP Matters,"a critically acclaimed podcast series he hosts, gives guests the opportunity to share their IP story, including the journey from creator ro entrepreneur.
-It has generated more than 11,000 downloads.
+"Understanding IP Matters,"a critically acclaimed podcast series he hosts, gives guests the opportunity to share their IP story.
+It has generated more than 16,000 downloads.
 His "Intangible Investor" column appears regularly on IP Watchdog.
 The column had appeared in every issue of IAM magazine from 2003 to 2019, about 100 in all.
-IP CloseUp, a weekly update on trends he publishes, is read in more than 60 countries and has received more than 435,000 visits.
+IP CloseUp, a weekly update on trends he publishes, is read in more than 70 countries and has received more than 465,000 visits.
 Bruce holds a Masters’ Degree film scholarship from Columbia University, where he taught for four years and completed course work and comprehensives for the Ph.D.

 daryl.jpeg